“I obtained US Citizenship for my child"

 Do you offer a refund of my pre-payment if my visa or entry to the United States of America is denied?

-Refund is available for your pre-payment (before your first appointment) minus a bank transaction and service fee of $149.
+Refund is available for your pre-payment (before your first appointment) minus a bank transaction and cancelation fee of $149.
 No refund is available once the patient has been seen by the doctor.

 Is it possible to receive my baby's birth certificate in another city?